dbca-wa/wastd/docs/overview.rst

 WAStD is a data clearinghouse for:

 * Turtle strandings in WA, as reported to the Department of Parks & Wildlife, WA.
+* Turtle track observations, taken at sunrise after nesting (nests and false crawls).
+* Temperature logger asset management.

 WAStD is built scalable enough to accommodate other, related, data:
 * Turtle tagging observations, taken of nesting turtles.
-* Turtle track observations, taken at sunrise after nesting (nests and false crawls).
-* Cetacean and pinniped strandings.
+* Cetacean, pinniped, sea snake strandings.

 WAStD offers as main functionalities: